How to Answer Multiple Choice Questions

 Look for answers hidden in questions.

 A complete reading of the question is one way to find out a few answers.
 This is because for some questions answers are found in the question itself.
 Take advantage of these freebies whenever possible.

 Select the best answer.

-It's important to select the best answer to the question being asked, not just an answer the seems correct.
-Often many answers will seem correct, but there is typically a best answer to the question to get it correct..
+It's important to select the answer to the question being asked, not just an answer the seems correct.
+Often many answers will seem correct, but there is typically the best answer to the question to get it correct..